kulebyaka/RWS/README.md

 obtain your connection string from the Azure Portal (click Access Keys under Settings in the Portal Storage account blade) or using the Azure CLI with:

 ```Powershell
 az storage account show-connection-string --name <account_name> --resource-group <resource_group>
 ```

+After that all you have to do is add the connection string to the *appsettings.development.json* file

 [azure_sub]: https://azure.microsoft.com/

 ### Initial state of application